shellspec/shellspec/README.md

 End
 ```

-Support commands are generate to the `spec/support/bin` directory by `--gen-bin` option.
+Support commands are generated in the `spec/support/bin` directory by the `--gen-bin` option.
-For example, run `shellspec --gen-bin @touch` to generate the `@touch` command.
+For example run `shellspec --gen-bin @touch` to generate the `@touch` command.

-This is main purpose but support commands is just shell script, so you can
+This is the main purpose, but support commands are just shell scripts, so they can
 also be used for other purposes.
 You can freely edit the support command script.

 ### Make mock not mandatory in sandbox mode

-The sandbox mode is force the use of the mock.
-However, you may not want to require mocks in some commands.
+The sandbox mode forces the use of mocks.
+However, you may not want to require mocks for some commands.
-For example, `printf` is a built-in command in many shells and does not require a mock,
+For example, `printf` is a built-in command in many shells and does not require a mock in the sandbox mode for these shells.
+But
-but some shells require a mock in sandbox mode because it is an external command.
+there are shells where it is an external command and then it requires to be mocked.

-To allow `printf` to be called without mocking in such cases,
+To allow `printf` to be called without mocking in certain cases,
 create a support command named `printf` (`shellspec --gen-bin printf`).

 ### Resolve command incompatibilities